 Sunday Scholars: Hands-on History for Teens

-Sunday Scholars is a seven-week program for history-loving high school students, grades 9-12, that offers an exciting opportunity to research objects within the New-York Historical Society’s extensive collection of historical artifacts and create a multi-media project that tells their story.
+Sunday Scholars is a six-week program for history-loving high school students, grades 9-12, that offers an exciting opportunity to research objects within the New-York Historical Society’s extensive collection of historical artifacts and create an original project that tells their story.
 The program seeks to strengthen visual literacy skills and the ability to conduct in-depth historical research.
 Based on current or recent exhibitions at New-York Historical, participants will identify a historical period or topic within New York City’s history, choose a research theme of interest, and collaborate on creative projects to compellingly convey that particular topic in New York and American History to a broader audience.
-The program is designed for students with a passion for New York City history and an interest in creating a multimedia narrative that is both informative and entertaining.
+The program is designed for students with a passion for New York City history.

 Fall 2012 Sunday Scholars studied artist Camilo José Vergara’s time-lapse photography in order to reflect on the changing social and cultural fabric of urban geography, and produced their own “before” and “after” images to preserve history on their own terms.
 The Scholars also created a documentary of their photographs and related research.
 View it here.